How to Start a Miami Business

 - Owner(s) Names and Details

 Want to save some hassle and let the experts handle it?
-Our registered agent and company formation clients can add DBA filing services anytime—we can even take care of the publication requirement so you don’t have to!
+Order registered agent service or company formation and add DBA filing at checkout—we can even take care of the publication requirement so you don’t have to!

-On the articles of organization or incorporation, expect to include details like a Florida registered agent, business purpose, etc. For full how-to guides, visit our pages dedicated to starting a Florida LLC or Florida Corporation.
-Regardless of which entity type you choose, the basic steps are similar:
+On the Articles of Organization or Incorporation, you’ll need to include details like a Florida registered agent, business purpose, etc. For full how-to guides, visit our pages dedicated to starting a Florida LLC or Florida Corporation.
+Regardless of which entity type you choose, the basic steps are similar.

-- Check sunbiz.org to see if your preferred business name is already in use.
+Check sunbiz.org to see if your preferred business name is already in use. - Designate a Registered Agent

-- Designate a registered agent to receive state mail and service of process on behalf of your business.
+Designate a registered agent to receive state mail and service of process on behalf of your business. - Submit Filing Form & Fee

 Get liability protection & help maintain your privacy with a Florida LLC.